Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 ![confusionmatrix](cm.png)

+The graph above is a confusion matrix.
+The confusion matrix shows that the model accurately predicts 87.5% of Losses and 89.4% of Wins, with misclassification rates of 12.5% for Losses and 10.6% for Wins, indicating strong overall performance and a good balance between classes.
+This suggests that the model is effective at distinguishing between winning and losing scenarios.

 Overall, this tuning process allowed us to refine the XGBoost model’s configuration, ensuring that we are making the most of our available features and data.
 The resulting model stands as a robust, well-generalized classifier suitable for the given predictive task.